 The presence of lots of caecotrophs lying around a rabbit hutch can be a sign that rabbits are eating too many treats and ‘concentrate’ food and not enough hay.
 Hay provides long fibre that is essential for a rabbit’s gut to work properly.
 The presence of caecotrophs can also indicate that your rabbit is not feeling well and doesn’t want to eat the caecotrophs, so if in doubt always check with your vet but if your rabbit seems well, sometimes simply feeding more hay and cutting back on concentrates will help sort this out.

-How to help your rabbit produce more ‘good poo’
+Diet and nutrition to help your rabbit produce more ‘good poo’

 Rabbits need a lot of hay to produce normal caecotrophs and pellet-poo.
 A good guide is to equally match the bundle of hay to the rabbits overall body size – they’ll need that much every day.
 A handful of fresh leafy greens daily will also help keep your rabbit healthy –broccoli, cabbage, spinach and fresh herbs are all good choices.